Virtual-Viking-Longship/Ship-Annotations/annotations/spar.md

 _**áss** m., pl. ásar_ (Old Norse) [citations: [prose](https://onp.ku.dk/onp/onp.php?o4934https://onp.ku.dk/onp/onp.php?o4934)/[poetry](https://lexiconpoeticum.org/m.php?p=lemma&i=5136)]

-  Also called a Bietass, a spar is a long wooden pole connected to the sail (_segl_), used to angle the sail into the wind creating a technique called tacking.
+  Also called a Bietiass, a spar is a long wooden pole connected to the sail (_segl_), used to angle the sail into the wind creating a technique called tacking.

 <div align="center">